olewsaa/amateur-radio/pat/README.md

 If you do not have winlink account contacting them for the first time will issue a password for you, edit the file : $HOME/.config/pat/config.json

+For more info on the web interface there is a [https://github.com/la5nta/pat/wiki/The-web-GUI](wiki) in the google group pat.

 You can find copy of my [config.json](https://github.com/olewsaa/Yacht-computer/edit/master/pat/config.json).

 ### ARDOP